Genetic factors influence being pescatarian and vegetarian says new research

-Deciding not to eat meat or fish could be heritable, according to a recent study on twins.
+Deciding to be pescatarian or vegetarian could be down to genetic factors, according to a recent study on twins.

 The report published in Science Direct by a group of Dutch researchers revealed being pescatarian is 74% heritable, vegetarianism 77% heritable, and not eating meat 80% heritable.